-3.4 Warning Suppression
+3.5 Warning Suppression

-Sometimes it might be necessary to suppress warnings or errors produced by the Flow Checker.
+Sometimes it might be necessary to suppress warnings or errors produced by the Information Flow Checker.
 This can be done by using the @SuppressWarnings ("flow") annotation on a variable, method, or (rarely) class declaration.
 Because this annotation can be used to subvert the Flow Checker, its use is considered suspicious.
-Anytime a warning or error is suppressed, you must write a brief comment justifying the suppression. @SuppressWarnings ("flow") should only be used if there is no way to annotate the code so that an error or warning does not occur.
-Most programs should not suppress warnings.
+Anytime a warning or error is suppressed, you should write a brief comment justifying the suppression. @SuppressWarnings("flow") should only be used if there is no way to annotate the code so that an error or warning does not occur.

-3.5 Annotating methods in stub files
+3.6 Annotating Library API methods in stub files

 Annotations for API methods are found in the stub files in sparta-code/src/sparta/checkers/flowstubfiles.
 For details, see section 5.3.1 of this manual, and also chapter "Annotating Libraries" in the Checker Framework Manual.
-The methods that are annotated in stub files are defaulted the same way as methods written in apps, including flow policy inference.
-(See the defaulting section, Section 3.3.)
+The methods that appear in stub files are defaulted the same way as methods written in apps, including flow policy inference.
+(See the defaulting section, Section 3.4.)